Skip to content

 Using class annotations

-An alternative to defining __init__ methods is to use class annotations, like in the example below:
+It is possible to use class properties, like in the example below:

 class A: